av-amit404/custom_tokenizer/README.md

   *reconstructFromTokens* - Reconstructs the original string from the list of tokens.

-  *compareOriginalReconstructed* - Compares the original input string with the reconstructed string and logs whether they match.
+  *compareOriginalReconstructed* - Compares the original token generated with the decode tokens and logs whether they match.

 **encoder.js** - Has two function which are used for encoding and decoding.